mvdh7/PyCO2SYS/docs/detail.md

 # Arguments and results

-This page provides a comprehensive overview of the keyword arguments that can be provided to `pyco2.sys` and the results it can compute.

 !!! info "Content, not concentration"
     For all arguments and results in μmol&nbsp;kg<sup>–1</sup>, the "kg" refers to the total solution, not H<sub>2</sub>O.  These are therefore accurately termed *substance content* or *molinity* values (as opposed to *concentration* or *molality*).